jedahan/mcn2012/artists_and_administrators_in_digital_art.md

-  Such great questions - are you commissioning a piece from an artists, or contracting a designer? with an artist, you grant freedom and deal with the results with a designer, ????  (are you developing a solution?)
+  Such great questions - are you commissioning a piece from an artists, or contracting a designer? with an artist, you grant freedom and deal with the results
+      with a designer, ????  (are you developing a solution?)

+[The Role of Artists and Administrators in a Digital World]: http://www.mcn.edu/role-artists-and-administrators-digital-world-mcn2012artstech